idrinth-api-bench/issues/CONTRIBUTING.md

 ### Examples

-For examples please keep in mind, that we don't want to overload any API.
+For examples, please keep in mind, that we don't want to overload any API.
 Don't use high load tasks, don't use APIs that are not for public use.
 It is expected that examples will be run.
-They must not damage anyone.
-Including third parties.
+They must not damage anyone, including third parties.